aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/autofit-setting-to-tables-in-jython/_index.md

 title: Autofit Setting to Tables in Jython – Aspose.Words for Java
 articleTitle: Autofit Setting to Tables in Jython
 linktitle: Autofit Setting to Tables in Jython
-description: "Jython: Autofit Setting to Tables using Aspose.Words for Java."
+description: "Autofit Setting to Tables using Jython."
 type: docs
 weight: 63
 url: /java/autofit-setting-to-tables-in-jython/